zhaoan12/ModTrack-archive/README.md

 ## Overview

-*Powerful moderation and trend analytics for your Discord community.*
+*Public Archive for ModTrack: Powerful moderation and trend analytics for your Discord community.*

 ## Command List